beegee-tokyo/WisBlock-API/AT-Commands.md

 ```
 AT+BAND?

-+BAND:"Get and Set number corresponding to active regions"
+AT+BAND: Get and Set number corresponding to active regions
 OK

 AT+BAND=?

-+BAND:10
+AT+BAND:10
 OK

 AT+BAND=10